theturboturnip/harper/harper-core/tests/text/tagged/The Constitution of the United States.md

 > governing such  Part    of them as    may      be     employed in the Service of the United
 # V         NSg/I NSg/V/J P  N/I  NSg/R NPrSg/VX NSg/VX V/J      P  D   NSg     P  D   J
 > States  , reserving to the States respectively , the Appointment of the Officers ,
 # NPrSg/V .
-V         P  D   NPrSg  J/R          .
+V         P  D   NPrSg  R            .
 D   NSg         P  D   W?       .
 > and the Authority of training the Militia according to the discipline
 # V/C D   NSg       P  NSg/V    D   NSg     V/J       P  D   NSg
 > prescribed by      Congress ;